What is RTP and why understand it

 Important: RTP does not take into account specific players, but refers to the entire mass of bets made by all users over a long period.

-Many players mistakenly think RTP works as a return in a particular session.
-Actually:
+Many players mistakenly think RTP works as a throwback in a particular session.
+In fact:

 Example: